paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-048-ocean-and-coastal-mapping-integration.md

 ## § 3506.
 Authorization of appropriations
 **(a) In general** In addition to the amounts authorized by [section 892d of this title](./chapter-017-national-oceanic-and-atmospheric-administration.md#section-892d), there are authorized to be appropriated to the Administrator to carry out this chapter $45,000,000 for each of fiscal years 2023 through 2028.

-**(b) Joint ocean and coastal mapping centers** Of the amounts appropriated pursuant to subsection (a), the following amounts shall be used to carry out section 3504(c) 11 See References in Text Note below. of this title $15,000,000 for each of fiscal years 2023 through 2028.
+**(b) Joint ocean and coastal mapping centers** Of the amounts appropriated pursuant to subsection (a), the following amounts shall be used to carry out section 3504(c) 11 See References in Text note below. of this title $15,000,000 for each of fiscal years 2023 through 2028.

 **(c) Ocean and coastal mapping Federal funding opportunity** Of amounts authorized pursuant to subsection (a), $20,000,000 is authorized to carry out [section 3504a of this title](./chapter-048-ocean-and-coastal-mapping-integration.md#section-3504a).